 - Know commitment level

 - Facilitating compliance of Hiring Authorities and Search Committees with Equal Opportunity Policies

-- Refer to DEO Web site materials defining and providing examples of unlawful discrimination.
+- Refer to DIEO Web site materials defining and providing examples of unlawful discrimination.

 - Pre-employment inquiries (oral, print, or electronic) - Inquiries that directly or indirectly disclose the applicant’s race, color, religion, gender, sexual orientation, national origin, age, veteran status or disability may violate USF policy and are subject to an investigation.
 The key to lawful employment inquires is to only ask questions that will provide information about the person’s ability to do the job, with or without reasonable accommodations.